lastefoto-ee/beebifoto/content/en/post/what-to-wear-for-a-pregnancy-photoshoot/index.md

 {{< figure src="./pregnancy-photoshoot-4.jpg" title="Pregnancy photo shoot in Tallinn" >}}

-A regular noodle dress - works great on its own and can also be a good basis for an image with outerwear, accessories, shoes.
+A standard noodle dress looks wonderful on its own and may also be the basis for an outfit with accessories, shoes, and outerwear.

 ## Shirt

 {{< figure src="./pregnancy-photoshoot-5.jpg" title="Pregnancy photo shoot in studio" >}}

 The shirt must be loose!
-Take a man's or a woman's, but a size or two larger than yours.
-It can be thrown over a bodysuit, underwear or a naked body - it will be very stylish.
+Take one that is either male or female, but a size or two bigger than yours.
+It will look great draped over a nude body, in underwear, or a bodysuit.

 {{< figure src="./pregnancy-photoshoot-6.jpg" title="Pregnancy photoshoot in Tallinn" >}}

-An alternative to a shirt is a jacket on a naked body or over a body / underwear.
+A jacket over a body or over underwear is an alternative to a shirt.
 It should be long and loose.
-Then the image will be modern, stylish and visually slimming for you.
+This will give you a contemporary, fashionable, and slimline look.

 ## Jeans/Pants/Pantsuits

 {{< figure src="./pregnancy-photoshoot-7.jpg" title="Pregnancy photoshoot in the style of Vogue in Tallinn" >}}

-Jeans/pants can be paired with shirts, bodysuits, outerwear, or on their own.
+Jeans and pants can be worn alone or with tops, bodysuits, and outerwear.
 Jeans/trousers may not be fully fastened on the belly, but they must be modern - not too tight, without embroidery, rhinestones, holes, etc.

 ## Outerwear

 {{< figure src="./pregnancy-photoshoot-8.jpg" title="Pregnancy photo shoot in Tallinn" >}}

-One of the advantages of the Vogue style is that we are not limited to the interior and can freely use outerwear in our set-ups.
+One benefit of the Vogue style is that we are not limited to the interior and are allowed to use outerwear into our setups.
-Trench, coat, fur or raincoat, leather or denim jacket.
+Jacket made of leather or denim, a trench, or a fur or raincoat.
-They can be worn over a dress or trousers with a top or worn on a naked body - it looks very cool.
+They look great on a nude body and may be worn over clothing like a dress or pants and a top.

 ## Footwear
 The most commonly used:
-- classic boats of black or nude color or bright colors, with decor.
+- black, white, or brightly colored traditional boats with decorations.
 - rough shoes.

 ## What NOT to wear to a photoshoot
 - lace peignoirs
-- summer dresses with print
+- printed summer dresses
-- dresses made of very shiny fabric/bright colors
+- outfits with vivid colors and very sparkly fabrics
 - also do not take booties, baby things, soft toys, bows for the belly

 ## Important details
-- Prepare your shoes for shooting - the soles must be clean so as not to leave marks on paper backgrounds in the studio.
-The shoes in which you came to the shooting will not work, even if you just got out of the car to the studio in them.
-Or you will need to glue the sole with painting tape.
+- Clean the soles of your shoes before wearing them during a shot to prevent scuffs on the studio's paper backgrounds.
+Even if you just stepped out of the car and into the studio wearing your shoes, they won't work for the shooting.
+Alternately, you'll need to use painters tape to glue the sole.
-- Manicure should be neutral - French or light pink, natural tones will do.
-A neutral pedicure is also desirable if we plan to take full-length photos with bare feet or in open shoes.
+- Natural colors and French or light pink should be used for the manicure.
+If we are going to take full-length shots with bare feet or in open shoes, a neutral pedicure is also preferred.
 - Iron or steam all clothes.